OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaMixMaterial.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When enabled, multiplies mix value by number of inputs used.
+        <p class="scene-class-attr-comment">When enabled, multiplies mix value by number of inputs used.
 Inputs should start at 0 with no gaps</p>

     </p>